Written by Sibi

 Get involved in the E3D community!

-We'd like to thank Andrew for sharing his work and so much more with us.
-If you want to stay up to date with Andrew's projects, access his
+We'd like to thank Mitch for sharing his work and so much more with us.
+If you want to stay up to date with Mitch and his latest projects make sure to follow all his socials here!

 Find lots of other hints and tips from other 3D printing enthusiasts to make your 3D prints better!
 Join the conversation on Discord, follow our blog, and keep in touch on our socials.
 Do you have an impressive 3D printing project you’d like us to highlight?
 Get in touch and we can feature you!